 Well, yes and no.

-There is no admission cost to get into Oktoberfest 2022.
+There is no admission cost to get into Oktoberfest 2023 or 2024.
 Entering the festival and the Wiesn is completely free—no tickets whatsoever are required.

 There is also no admission cost to get into the beer tents.
 You can just walk right up into a beer tent, no tickets, no fees, no guests lists needed.

 The only stuff you pay for at Oktoberfest are the (many) beers you drink, the (delicious) foods you eat, the (please do this before you start drinking) rides you ride, and the (absolutely necessary) souvenirs you buy.
 And how much you spend on all of that is up to you.